Counting Kernels in Directed Graphs with Arbitrary Orientations: Abstract

 \section{Abstract}

 A kernel of a directed graph is a subset of vertices that is both independent and absorbing (every vertex not in the kernel has an out-neighbour in the kernel).

 Not all directed graphs contain kernels, and computing a kernel or deciding that none exist is \class{NP}-complete even on low-degree planar digraphs.
-The existing polynomial-time algorithms for this problem all restrict both the undirected structure and the edge orientations of the input: for example, to chordal graphs without bidirectional edges (Pass-Lanneau, Igarashi and Meunier, Discrete Appl Math 2020) or to permutation graphs where each clique has a sink (Abbas and Saoula, 4OR 2005).
+The existing polynomial-time algorithms for this problem are all obtained by restricting both the undirected structure and the edge orientations of the input: for example, to chordal graphs without bidirectional edges (Pass-Lanneau, Igarashi and Meunier, Discrete Appl Math 2020) or to permutation graphs where each clique has a sink (Abbas and Saoula, 4OR 2005).

 By contrast, we count the kernels of a fuzzy circular interval graph in polynomial time, regardless of its edge orientations, and return a kernel when one exists.
-(Fuzzy circular graphs were introduced by Chudnovsky and Seymour in their structure theorem for claw-free graphs.)
+(Fuzzy circular interval graphs were introduced by Chudnovsky and Seymour in their structure theorem for claw-free graphs.)

-We also consider kernels on cographs, where we establish \class{NP}-hardness in general but linear running times on the subclass of threshold graphs.
+We also consider kernels on cographs, where we establish \class{NP}-hardness in general but linear-time solvability on the subclass of threshold graphs.